Seminole (train): History

 The Illinois Central Railroad, Central of Georgia Railway, and Atlantic Coast Line Railroad introduced the Seminole Limited on November 15, 1909, in time for the winter tourist season.
 The new train carried coaches, sleeping cars, and a full dining car.
 Through services included a St. Louis, Missouri–Jacksonville sleeper and a Chicago–Savannah, Georgia sleeper.
 The train operated on a "two night out" schedule, departing Chicago at 9:00 PM and arriving in Jacksonville at 7:05 AM on the second morning out.
 This permitted a late afternoon arrival in Birmingham, Alabama.
 The travel time was 35 hours from Chicago, three hours faster than existing services.
 The train operated on a daily schedule.
 The Illinois Central billed it as a "solid, fast through train."
 From Jacksonville passengers could make connections to other locations in Florida.
 It was the first year-round service between the two cities.

 The African-American dramatist and playwright T. Montgomery Gregory, then a professor at Howard University, rode the Seminole Limited in Georgia in 1915 as part of his investigation into "Jim Crow" (segregated) cars on Southern trains.
 Gregory noted that even though the segregated cars on the Central of Georgia were "superior" to other railroads and that the Seminole Limited in particular was "one of the most favorable trains in the South", the train's conductor forced him from his coach at three in the morning to make room for whites who wanted to smoke.
 He was placed in an ostensibly white car which he characterized as "filthy" and the "nastiest...[he] had ever ridden in."

 In 1950 the Illinois Central rescheduled the Seminole to depart Chicago at 4:00 PM.
 This put the southbound train in Birmingham at 8:30 AM and Jacksonville at 9:00 PM.

-On July 1, 1967, the ACL became part of a merger product, the Seaboard Coast Line Railroad; and, thus, the SCL was a partner for the train in its final two years.
+On July 1, 1967, the ACL merged with its longtime rival, the Seaboard Air Line Railroad. to form the Seaboard Coast Line Railroad; thus, the SCL operated the train over the former ACL route in its final two years.

 On June 3, 1969, the Illinois Central truncated the Seminole from Jacksonville to Carbondale and renamed it the Shawnee.
 The Shawnee would be one of the few Illinois Central trains retained by Amtrak in 1971.